|Disease group||Ectodermal Dysplasia|

 |Gene (s)||GJB6 (604418)|

-Hidrotic ectodermal dysplasia is a rare autosomal dominant ectodermal dysplasia disorder first described by Clouston in 1929.
-Characteristic clinical features include nail dystrophy, sparse hair (total alopecia is common), skin hyperpigmentation (especially over joints) and occasionally palmar hyperkeratosis.
+Hidrotic ectodermal dysplasia is a rare autosomal dominant ectodermal dysplasia disorder first described by Clouston in 1929.1 Characteristic clinical features include nail dystrophy, sparse hair or total alopecia, skin hyperpigmentation (especially over joints) and occasionally palmar hyperkeratosis.

-The management of Clouston syndrome requires management of palmar hyperkeratosis with topical treatment that mayinclude emollients, keratolytics (eg 6% salicylic acid in 70% propylene glycol), topical retinoids, topical vitamin D ointment (calcipotriol) and systemic retinoids.
+The management of Clouston syndrome involves treatment of palmar hyperkeratosis with emollients, keratolytics (e.g. 6% salicylic acid in 70% propylene glycol), topical retinoids, topical vitamin D ointment (calcipotriol) and systemic retinoids.
+Nonhealing or treatment‐resistant skin lesions should be biopsied to rule out squamous cell carcinoma.